Did you know your skin is your body’s largest organ? It is. And it’s important to keep it safe, whether you’re at home or at work.

 - Do not clean your hands or other skin areas with chemicals.
 These include gasoline, kerosene, mineral spirits, and turpentine.

-- After washing your hands, protect them with petroleum jelly, lotion, or cream.
+- After washing your hands, protect them with lotion, cream, or petroleum jelly.

 - Know your workplace’s safety processes.
-For instance, what to do if your skin comes in contact with a harmful substance.
+For instance, what do you do if your skin comes in contact with a harmful substance?
 Know how to get it off your skin and how to get medical help.

 - Do not eat, drink, or smoke in your work area.
 This can bring chemicals in close contact with your skin.

-- If you work outside, put sunscreen on throughout the day.
+- If you work outside, apply sunscreen throughout the day.
 You also should wear sunglasses, a wide-brimmed hat, and clothing that covers your body.